raganwald/Katy/README.md

 Katy: CoffeeScript and JavaScript Combinators
 ===

-Katy makes writing [fluent][fluent] CoffeeScript (and JavaScript!) easy by providing the `.T` and `.K` combinators for ordinary classes and objects.
+Katy makes writing [fluent][fluent] CoffeeScript (and JavaScript!) easy by providing the "K" and "T" combinators for ordinary classes and objects.
+In plain English, Katy lets you turn any method into a "fluent" method for chaining and Katy lets you use functions as extension methods for any object.
 Snarf the source here, or install it with `npm install Katy`.

 ## tl;dr